shutas/dreamDO/exampleSite/content/english/_index.md

     # feature item loop
     - name : "Career Assessment"
       icon : "fas fa-check"
-      content : "We assess your inherent strengths and weaknesses to help you identify professions and career paths that naturally suites your innate abilities."
+      content : "We assess your inherent strengths and weaknesses to help you identify professions and career paths that naturally suite your innate abilities."

     # feature item loop
     - name : "Job Hunt Strategy/Roadmap"